 Operators must be 16 years or older if the vessel is more than 15 horsepower.
 You must follow the speed limit.
 The maximum speed is 5 mph when close to a beach, float, passenger landing or swimmers.
 It is against the law to operate the boat recklessly and under the influence of alcohol or drugs.

 If you or someone you love was injured in a boating accident due to someone else's negligence, you are entitled to receive compensation that covers your medical expenses, lost wages, property damage, and pain and suffering.
-Contact one of the experienced San Diego boating accident lawyer at the Jurewitz Law Group immediately after an accident so that the incident can be investigated and evidence can be secured before it disappears or is altered.
+Contact one of the experienced attorney at the Jurewitz Law Group immediately after an accident so that the incident can be investigated and evidence can be secured before it disappears or is altered.
 Our attorneys will make sure that you get the compensation you need and deserve.
 Call us at (888) 233-5020.